w3f/polkadot-wiki/docs/learn-staking.md

 Rewards are recorded per session (approximately one hour on Kusama and four hours on Polkadot) and calculated per era (approximately six hours on Kusama and twenty-four hours on Polkadot).
 Thus, rewards will be calculated four times per day on Kusama and once per day on Polkadot.

+Rewards are calculated based on era points, which have a probabilistic component.
+In other words, there may be slight differences in your rewards from era and era, and even amongst validators in the active set at the same time.
+These variations should cancel out over a long enough timeline.
+See the page on [Validator Payout Guide](maintain-guides-validator-payout) for more information on how these are calculated.

 In order to be paid your staking rewards, someone must claim them for each validator that you nominate.
 Staking rewards are kept available for 84 eras, which is approximately 84 days on Polkadot